Skip to main content

 In some places, such as the UK and the US, crypto businesses must be registered with the corresponding financial regulators in order to legally provide services in the country.
 In others, there’s no current legal requirement.

-🇬🇧 How is Ramp regulated in the UK?
+🇬🇧 How is Ramp Network regulated in the UK?

-Ramp is registered as a Cryptoasset Business with the Financial Conduct Authority (FCA) in the UK.
+Ramp Network is registered as a Cryptoasset business with the Financial Conduct Authority (FCA) in the UK.
 This means that we uphold strict protocols to ensure compliance with anti-money laundering (AML) requirements and other controls against financial crime.

-Despite being registered with the FCA, Ramp is NOT regulated by them - that’s because cryptocurrencies are not yet regulated in the UK.
-For users of our service, this means that, unlike with banks and other regulated financial institutions:
+Despite being registered with the FCA, Ramp Network is NOT regulated by them - that’s because cryptocurrencies are not yet regulated in the UK.
+For users of our service, this means that unlike with banks and other regulated financial institutions:

 • The Financial Services Compensation Scheme (FSCS) doesn’t protect cryptocurrency purchases because they are not a ‘specified investment’ under the UK regulatory regime.

-• The Financial Ombudsman Service (FOS) will not be able to consider complaints related to Ramp.
+• The Financial Ombudsman Service (FOS) will not be able to consider complaints related to Ramp Network.

 We’re closely monitoring the regulatory landscape in the UK, and should regulations be expanded, we’ll work to comply with any requirements that might arise.

-🇺🇸 How is Ramp regulated in the US?
+🇺🇸 How is Ramp Network regulated in the US?

 Financial regulations in the US apply on both the federal and state levels, so there isn’t a single approach to how cryptoasset businesses can operate within the country.